Access information about the City of Austin's boards and commissions including meeting documents, members, and meeting location.

 This list shows the mayors in Austin's history in reverse chronological order.
 It ends with Mayor Edwin Waller, who surveyed the original town site in 1839.

-The City is pleased to recognize the people, programs and events that make Austin unique by issuing proclamations and other recognitions.
-Request a proclamation.
+The City is pleased to recognize the people, programs, and events that make Austin unique by issuing proclamations and other recognitions.